open-ephys/ONI/source/hw-spec/glossary.rst

 Glossary of Terms
 =================
-Here we provide glossary of terms used terms in this specification.
+Here we provide glossary of terms used in this specification.
 A complete understanding of the term may require knowledge of interaction with other elements and/or its context within the specification.